Fluoride During Childhood

 Fluoride is a mineral that helps prevent tooth decay and dental cavities.
 It may be added to local water supplies, toothpastes, and other mouth care products.
 Pediatric dentists recommend that you use a rice-sized amount of fluoride toothpaste up to age 3.
 Ask your dentist if this is right for your child.
 Use a pea-sized amount for children ages 3 to 6 years.footnote 1

-Studies show that tooth decay is reduced in children if fluoride is added to or is found naturally in a community's water supply.footnote 1 To find out how much fluoride is in your drinking water, call your local water company or the state health department.
+Tooth decay is reduced in children if fluoride is added to or is found naturally in a community's water supply.
+To find out how much fluoride is in your drinking water, call your local water company or the state health department.
 If you have your own well, have the state health department check your water to find out if your family needs fluoride from other sources.
-Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
+The amounts of fluoride added to public water supplies and bottled water are safe for children and adults.

 - Prescribe a fluoride supplement to children 6 months of age and older if their primary water source lacks enough fluoride.